sandbox-quantum/Tangelo/README.rst

 Optional dependencies: Quantum Simulators
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Tangelo enables users to target various backends.
 In particular, it integrates quantum circuit simulators such as ``qulacs``\ , ``qiskit``\ , ``cirq`` or ``qdk``.
 We leave it to you to install the packages of your choice, and refer to their own documentation.
-Most packages can be installed through pip or conda in a straightforward way:
+Most packages can be installed through pip or conda in a straightforward way.

 Optional dependencies: Classical Quantum Chemistry Packages